Welcome to the Piscataquis County Soil and Water Conservation District!

 Since 1944 the PCSWCD has worked in our community to protect the soil, water, forests and farms in this region.
 We are a leader in agriculture and forestry by providing education and technical assistance to promote the conservation of natural resources upon which we depend.

-“A aation that destroys its soil, destroys itself” was the warning issued in 1937 by President Roosevelt when he signed legislation authorizing the creation of Soil and Water Conservation Districts.
+“A nation that destroys its soil, destroys itself” was the warning issued in 1937 by President Roosevelt when he signed legislation authorizing the creation of Soil and Water Conservation Districts.
 At that time, the nation was facing a monumental task of protecting our soil and water from the ravages of improper use that resulted in the Dust Bowl era.
 The Federal Government realized it could only solve the problem through strong local involvement and participation.
 Local people had to be a major part of the solution, which is why Soil and Water Conservation Districts were formed.

 Today, our nation is facing another monumental task: Controlling polluted runoff, otherwise known as Non-Point Source Pollution.
 As it was in the 1930’s, the solution is local involvement.
 Districts are subdivisions of state government run by locally elected and appointed volunteers who work to solve local natural resource problems.
 It is community involvement and the voluntary approach that makes Soil and Water Conservation Districts so effective.